AdobeStock_174743155-1

 In the last few years, pultruded products have become increasingly popular.
 In the years to come, results of recent surveys have found that these products are expected to become even more popular in the global manufacturing market.

-Pultruded products pack a number of appealing features.
-For instance, they are extremely durable and environmentally friendly.
-Other properties of pultruded products can be attributed to the specific resins used in the manufacturing process.
-The beauty of pultrusion is that profiles can be manufactured specifically to meet a particular need.
-For example, if you need profiles that are fire-resistant, there is Tencom’s fire retardant polyester, Vinyl Ester, Phenolic, or Polyurethane resin systems.
+The beauty of pultrusion is that profiles can be manufactured to meet specific needs.
+For example, if you need profiles that are fire-resistant, there are Tencom’s fire-retardant polyester, Vinyl Ester, Phenolic, or Polyurethane resin systems.

 According to Verified Market Research, in 2020, the pultrusion market was valued at US$2 billion and is projected to reach $3.19 billion by 2028.
 Currently, the market is projected to grow at a compound annual growth rate (CAGR) of 4.9% from 2021 to 2028.

-With pultrusion, there are a number of resins to choose from so it is important to make the right selection between the different resins as each (resin) can affect the strength, durability, life span of the product and cost of the profiles.
-They have different chemical compositions and physical properties.
-Before deciding to choose one or the other for your particular application, have a clear idea of the demands of your application ─ for example, fire resistance, corrosion resistance, UV resistance and so on.
-Understanding the strengths of each resin will help you narrow down the list of critical material performance factors required from the final product to help inform your selection.
+Before deciding to choose one or the other for your particular application, have a clear idea of the demands of your application ─ for example, fire resistance, corrosion resistance, UV resistance, and so on.
+Understanding the strengths of each resin will help you narrow down the list of critical material performance factors required for the final product, informing your selection.

-In this post, we look at three pultrusion resins: polyester, phenolic and vinyl ester.
+In this post, we look at three pultrusion resins: polyester, phenolic, and vinyl ester.
 We’ve already covered polyurethane and epoxy.

 Different Types of Pultrusion Resins